dvho/InstaShare-mobile-app/README.md

 _________________________

 #### Motivation
 I wanted to build a full stack native app for both iOS and Android.
 React Native is the way to go for this.
-Also wanted to develop a failsafe Expo SDK configuration with Turbo360, which I was able to achieve by locking a specific Turbo360 version in the package.json.
+Also wanted to develop a stable Expo SDK configuration with Turbo360, which I was able to achieve by locking a specific Turbo360 version in the package.json.
 The goal was to make a full stack Instagram-esque social media app with a more robust camera with cutting edge features such as facial recognition as well as traditional features such as manual focus and manual white balance.
 _________________________

 #### Notes